Eurovision 2023: These are the last 10 finalists to qualify – DW – 05/12/2023

 The artists from the so-called "Big Five" countries — England, France, Italy, Spain and Germany — do not have to qualify, as these countries are the event's biggest financial contributors.

 Last year's winner, Ukraine, is also earmarked for the final with the Tvorchi duo.
-Russia's war of aggression in Ukraine has made it impossible to host the competition there, so the UK, which came second last year, stepped in to host the event on behalf of Ukraine.
+Russia's war of aggression in Ukraine has made it impossible to host the competition there, so the United Kingdom, which came second last year, stepped in to host the event on behalf of Ukraine.

 An audience of about 11,000 people can follow the grand final live at the M&S Bank Arena in Liverpool.
-Tens of thousands are expected to watch on screens set up around town, and about 180 million people should be tuning in worldwide.
+Tens of thousands are expected to watch on screens set up around town, and about 180 million people are likely to tune in worldwide.

 Reunion with Eurovision stars